Atlanticism: World War II and Cold War

-After the end of the Cold War, the relationship between the United States and Europe changed fundamentally, and made the sides less interested in each other.
-Without the threat of the Soviet Union dominating Europe, the continent became much less of a military priority for the U.S., and likewise, Europe no longer felt as much need for military protection from the U.S. As a result, the relationship lost much of its strategic importance.
+The new democracies of the former Warsaw Pact and parts of the fragments of the fractured Yugoslavia took a different view, eagerly embracing Atlanticism as a bulwark against their continued fear of the Soviet Union's key now-separate great power fragment: Russia.

-However, the new democracies of the former Warsaw Pact, and parts of the fragments of the fractured Yugoslavia, took a different view, eagerly embracing Atlanticism, as a bulwark against their continued fear of the Soviet Union's key now-separate great power fragment: Russia.
+21st century

 Atlanticism has undergone significant changes in the 21st century in light of terrorism and the Iraq War, the net effect being a renewed questioning of the idea itself and a new insight that the security of the respective countries may require alliance action outside the North Atlantic territory.
-After the September 11, 2001, attacks, NATO for the first time invoked Article 5, which states that any attack on a member state will be considered an attack against the entire group of members.
-Planes of NATO's multi-national AWACS unit patrolled the U.S. skies and European countries deployed personnel and equipment.
-However, the Iraq War caused fissures within NATO and the sharp difference of opinion between the U.S.-led backers of the invasion and opponents strained the alliance.
-Some commentators, such as Robert Kagan and Ivo Daalder questioned whether Europe and the United States had diverged to such a degree that their alliance was no longer relevant.
-Later, in 2018, Kagan said that "we actually need the United States to be working actively to support and strengthen Europe".
+After the September 11, 2001, attacks, NATO for the first time invoked Article 5 of the North Atlantic Treaty, which states that any attack on a member state will be considered an attack against the entire group of members.
+Planes of NATO's multi-national AWACS unit patrolled the US skies, and European countries deployed personnel and equipment; however, the Iraq War caused fissures within NATO and the sharp difference of opinion between the US-led backers of the invasion and opponents strained the alliance.
+Some commentators, such as Robert Kagan and Ivo Daalder, questioned whether Europe and the United States had diverged to such a degree that their alliance was no longer relevant.
+Later in 2018, Kagan said that "we actually need the United States to be working actively to support and strengthen Europe".

-The importance of NATO was reaffirmed during Barack Obama's administration, though some called him relatively non-Atlanticist compared to predecessors.
+The importance of NATO was reaffirmed during Barack Obama's presidency, although some called him relatively non-Atlanticist compared to predecessors.
 As part of the Obama Doctrine, Washington supported multilateralism with allies in Europe.
-Obama also enforced sanctions on Russia with European (and Pacific) allies after Russia's first invasion of Ukraine in Crimea.
-After his presidency, Obama also stressed the Atlantic alliance's importance during the Trump administration, indirectly opposing Trump in the matter.
+The Obama administration also enforced sanctions on Russia with European and Pacific allies after the 2014 Russian annexation of Crimea.
+After his presidency, Obama also stressed the Atlantic alliance's importance during the first Trump administration, indirectly opposing Donald Trump in the matter.